In the original game

 - The ominous reveal of the Headshot Asteroid in Chapel Perilous may very well make your heart skip a beat the moment you realize that this monolithic monstrosity is on a deliberate collision course with your mothership and that you have to destroy it.
 Fast.

 - Also there is the pleasant moment that occurs if you elect to fire upon the Bentusi during your fist contact with this group of otherwise peaceful spacefaring traders.
 Turns out that attacking these otherwise friendly nomads is a very bad idea, and if you do not heed their warnings to stop firing their tradeship will unleash a beam attack that utterly decimates everything you throw at them.
-Then then focus their fire on the Mothership, destroying it in a matter of seconds.
-That's right; your greatest allies possess the power to do in ten seconds what an entire Taiidan strike fleet cannot, effectively wiping the last of your kind out of existence if you should seek war rather than peace.
+They then focus their fire on the Mothership, destroying it in a 36 seconds.
+That's right; your greatest allies possess the power to do in less than a minute what an entire Taiidan strike fleet cannot, effectively wiping the last of your kind out of existence if you should seek war rather than peace.

 - Definitely counts as Harsher in Hindsight once you learn about the ultimate fall of the ancient Hiigaran Empire, and about who was instrumental in bringing about its downfall.